nerveband/image_sense/README.md

 - Colors and composition
 - Mood/atmosphere
 - Potential use cases
+- Keywords

 ### XML Format
-The XML output provides the same information in a structured XML format with tags for each metadata category.
+The XML output provides the same information in a structured XML format with tags for each metadata category, including:
+- Basic image information
+- Technical details
+- Visual elements
+- Composition analysis
+- Keywords and tags
+- Mood and atmosphere
+- Use cases

+## Smart Compression

+By default, the tool uses smart image compression to optimize processing:
+- Automatically compresses large images (>10MB)
+- Maintains visual quality while reducing processing time
+- Can be disabled with `--no-compress` flag
+- Typically provides 2-5x speedup for large images

 ## Requirements

 - Python 3.8 or higher
 - Google API key with Gemini Vision API access
 - Supported image formats: JPG, JPEG, PNG, WebP
+- ExifTool (bundled with the application)

 ## Development